superMDguy/steps/README.md

 2. Add the first step.
 This will add a tag to the most recent commit with the name of your step.

 ```
-steps add init # or step_1, or anything you want, as long as it doesn't have spaces (even quoted ones).
+steps add init # or "boilerplate", or anything you want, as long as it doesn't have spaces (even quoted ones).
+# A tag is added called step_init
 ```

 3. Add the rest of your steps.
 You can have as many commits in between steps as you want, just make sure you commit before you run `steps add`.